![]() |

 CAMBODIA UNCOVERED

 There are many wats (temples) in Phnom Penh some of which are definitely worth visiting particularly if you have never been inside a Khmer temple before.
-Unlike some countries e.g. Thailand, most visitors rarely visit temples but Souen’s experience as a monk ensures you will learn much about Khmer temples and the influence they have on the Khmer way of life
+Unlike in some countries (for example Thailand), many visitors rarely visit working temples but Souen’s experience as a monk ensures you will learn alot about Khmer temples and the influence they have on the Khmer way of life

 Wat Phnom

 Wat Phnom is the most visited Wat in Phnom Penh.
 It stands on a very small hill – ‘phnom’(27 m) in the centre of a traffic circle in the centre of Phnom Penh.
-This is a favourite place for Khmer to visit especially when they are seeking good luck and success and therefore it makes for a popular short stop for visitors to observe Khmer culture
+This is a favourite place for Khmer to visit especially when they are seeking good luck and success.
+Therefore it makes for a popular short stop for visitors to observe Khmer culture

-A large garden clock, which is always ascinating to children has been erected at the base of the hill and forms part of the manicured gardens.
-In addition children will like the monkeys living in the trees as well as an elephant that provides rides around the base of the hill
+A large garden clock, which is always fascinating to children, has been erected at the base of the hill and forms part of the manicured gardens.
+In addition, children will like the monkeys living in the trees but be careful, they can be cheeky and steal sunglasses and other loose items

 Wat Lankha

-Wat Lankha is close to the Independence Monument and is the common site for large and important funerals.
+Wat Lankha is close to the Independence Monument and is a common site for large and important funerals.
 As with all temples in Cambodia, the Preah Vihear has many colourful paintings depicting the life of Buddha.
-Like Wat Ounalom, many monks live and study here and it is a pleasant place for a stroll
+Like Wat Ounalom, many monks live and study here and it is a pleasant place for a stroll and observe the Khmer coming to visit or help a monk practice english

 Wat Ounalom